Unable to Disable Performance Service in vSAN 8/9

 Issue/Introduction

-This article described steps for how to disable vSAN Performance Service in vSAN 8.
+This article describes steps on how to disable vSAN Performance Service as part of troubleshooting issues with vSAN Performance Service.

 Environment